aroberge/ideas/docs/html/_sources/what.rst.txt

 -------------------

 For more than 20 years, programming in Python has been my main hobby.
-Other than for a few minor scripts, I did not use Python for my job, rather I tried to focus on creating project to help Python learners with `Reeborg's World <https://reeborg.ca>`_ and `Friendly/friendly-traceback <https://friendly-traceback.github.io/docs/index.html>`_ being the best known ones.
+Other than for a few minor scripts, I did not use Python for my job.
+However, for my hobby, I tried to focus on creating project to help Python learners with `Reeborg's World <https://reeborg.ca>`_ and `Friendly/friendly-traceback <https://friendly-traceback.github.io/docs/index.html>`_ being the best known ones.